A Collection of over 50 Photographs and Paintings of Ancient Menorahs

 Source

-Three foot long engraved stone discovered in the Magdala synagogue,
+Three foot long engraved stone discovered in the Magdala synagogue, which dates to the 1st century

 Source: http://www.biblicalarchaeology.org/daily/biblical-sites-places/temple-at-jerusalem/understanding-the-jewish-menorah/